A Guide to the Best Laptop for Photography

 If you’re working with photography, you need a laptop that’s lightweight, manoeuvrable, and has a long-lasting battery.
 After all, if your primary work tool becomes a paperweight after only 3 hours, what’s the point in having it?

 The average battery life is anywhere from 1-5 hours but keep looking unless it’s above 7 hours.
 Many manufacturers design workstations that last well over 10 hours, and a rare few, over a day (so there’s no need to settle).

 It’s hard to stay productive when you have to keep recharging your “portable” workstation every few hours.
 Most photographers prefer laptops with at least an 8-hour battery life.

-Lenovo’s ThinkPad P Series mobile workstations have up to 16-hour battery life and are a new favorite of photographers and engineers.
+Lenovo’s ThinkPad P Series mobile workstations have up to 16-hour battery life and are one of the favourites amongst photographers and engineers.

 The Best Laptop for Smooth, Uninterrupted Workflow

 You need a laptop that won’t fall behind, one that can keep up with your creations.
 The best laptop for photography has an exceptional processor with multiple cores and, at the very least, 8 GB of RAM.
 However, with all the heavy programs and image files, most photographers prefer at least 16 GB to keep programs and tasks running smoothly.